mark-orion/PyFSPro/README.md

 or any folder defined via the -od / --output_dir command line option.
 Use the -c / --config_file option to load a configuration file on startup.
 Additional command line options can be used to override the ones specified in the configuration file.
+Please be aware that configuration files might not work with different versions of the program.

 ## Files and Folders in the build directory
 * PyFSPro.py - the main program.